 Table of Contents

-What is the Right Type of Bag For You?
+The Travel Packing List Guide to the Right Type of Bag

 Wherever you’re planning to go, you’ll need to choose luggage that is versatile, sturdy yet lightweight and big enough to hold all your essentials.
 With the myriad of bags now on the market – from trusty wheeled cases to high tech backpacks, making a decision on what is best for you can be tough.
 These are our top recommendations for each of the different styles of bag and where they can best be utilized: